hunter-koppen/DBSizeChecker/README.md

 3. Add the SNIP_TableSizes snippet to a page
 4. Run the app and click on the Get Sizes button.

+## Import notes
+This module will only work for Postgres in the cloud or when running a restored postgres database locally!

 ## Issues, suggestions and feature requests
 https://github.com/hunter-koppen/DBSizeChecker/issues